iComputer7/RCA-Prison-TV/mods/component-composite-etc.md

 ---

+## Misc Jumper Wires

+These are the jumper wires I had to add back.
+Again, your board may be different.
+Follow the traces and make sure things are connected to where they need to be.
+J seems to refer to a through-hole jumper wire while JP seems to be a SMD 0 ohm resistor but not everything follows that rule.

+* J204
+* JP910
+* J931
+* J917
+* J903
+* JP915
+* J902
+* J932
+* J907
+* J906
+* J904
+* J922
+* J905
+* J912

+---

 ## Composite input

 This is the front composite input, which is mounted on a separate PCB that has a few passives on it (not listed here.
 TODO)